dl90/React/redux.md

 # Redux

-large number/diverse kinds of state are tracked [ajax, local, UI]

-Redux manages global app state, offers one source of truth for state, controls how/when state updates happen
+Redux manages global app state, offers one source of truth for state, controls how/when state updates happen through actions

 ## principle